Maluuba/docker-files/hipchat-addon/README.md

 Docker Hipchat Addon Service
 ===========

-A docker container which runs hipcaht addon service as detailed in the [Quick Start Tutorial](https://www.hipchat.com/docs/apiv2/quick_start).
+A docker container which runs HipChat addon service as detailed in the [Quick Start Tutorial](https://www.hipchat.com/docs/apiv2/quick_start).
 This installs all tools required inside the container including redis and nodejs.

 ## Usage